apsunke/ant332_labguide/workshop/content/start/deploylogstash/_index.md

 ./deploy-logstash.sh https://<OutputFromNestedESStack>:443
 ```

+***HELPER:*** Incase you make a mistake during these deployment steps, refer to the [Logstash Troubleshooting](http://eseksworkshop.com/en/appendix.html#logstash-troubleshooting) section in this lab's [Appendix](http://eseksworkshop.com/en/appendix.html).

+Move on to the next step.
 Note down the Logstash IP address, going forward we will refer to this as `logsash_ip_address`.

 ![](https://ant332.s3-us-west-2.amazonaws.com/ant332-lab-guide-artifacts/logstash-ip.png)